-- Boosting Immune System, ATP production and Cellular Voltage through FSM Frequency Specific Microcurrent Treatments at our clinic (note: current availability is limited)
+- Boosting Immune System, ATP production and Cellular Voltage through FSM Frequency Specific Microcurrent Treatments at our center (note: current availability is limited)

 For an excellent overview of the virus, how it’s spread and more ideas on how to minimize the risk of infection, read How to Survive the Virus.